slarmoo/Startup/README.md

 For this deliverable I added frontend and backend endpoints to send and receive posts from users.

-Node.js/Express HTTP service - done!
++ Node.js/Express HTTP service - done!
-Static middleware for frontend - done!
++ Static middleware for frontend - done!
-Calls to third party endpoints - Calls NASA's image of the day API and uses them to generate fake posts.
++ Calls to third party endpoints - Calls NASA's image of the day API and uses them to generate fake posts.
-Backend service endpoints - Placeholders for login that stores the current user on the server.
++ Backend service endpoints - Placeholders for login that stores the current user on the server.
 Endpoints for posts.
-Frontend calls service endpoints - I did this using the fetch function.
++ Frontend calls service endpoints - I did this using the fetch function.

+### Mongo/Login Deliverable

+For this deliverable I associate the votes with the logged in user.
+I stored the votes in the database.

++ MongoDB Atlas database created - done!
++ Stores data in MongoDB - done!
++ User registration - Creates a new account in the database.
++ existing user - Can only use the login page if the account already exists.
++ Use MongoDB to store credentials - Stores the user and their posts.
++ Restricts functionality - Cannot post or browse until logged in.